bigdreamsweb3/JuliaOS/README.md

     * Open a Pull Request (PR) against the `main` or appropriate development branch of the `Juliaoscode/JuliaOS` repository.
     * Clearly describe the changes in your PR and link to any relevant issues.
     * Be responsive to feedback and participate in the review process.

+### Implementing Tools and Strategies for Agents

+Any agent created in the JuliaOS system is guided by a single pre-selected *strategy*, which can use one or more of the provided *tools*.
+The implementations for these can be found in `backend/src/agents/strategies/` and `backend/src/agents/tools/`, respectively.
+New tools and strategies can be added by analogy with previous ones.

+To add a new tool:

+1. Create a new file with a descriptive name for it under `backend/src/agents/tools/`;
+2. In this file, define:
+    - A configuration structure for the tool (it is allowed to be empty if your tool doesn't need configurable variables),
+    - A function to realize the functionality of the tool (the interface of the function is not fixed and can be arbitrary, as the function is called directly from strategies),
+    - Metadata for the tool, including a name which needs to be different from all other implemented tools,
+    - A `ToolSpecification` structure summarizing all of the above;
+3. Register your tool in `backend/src/agents/tools/Tools.jl` by adding:
+    - An `include` line with the relative path to your new file,
+    - A call of `register_tool(X)` where `X` is your `ToolSpecification` structure.

+To add a new strategy:

+1. Create a new file with a descriptive name for it under `backend/src/agents/strategies/`;
+2. In this file, define:
+    - A configuration structure for the strategy (allowed to be empty),
+    - Optionally, a structure for the input of one strategy execution (otherwise, add `nothing` in its place in the specification),
+    - Optionally, an initialization function for the strategy, which gets executed on agent creation (otherwise, add `nothing` in its place in the specification); this function needs to take exactly two parameters, which are, in order, the configuration of the strategy, and the `AgentContext` of the executing agent,
+    - A function realizing the functionality of the strategy; this function needs to take exactly three parameters, which are, in order, the configuration of the strategy, the `AgentContext` of the executing agent, and the strategy input structure,
+    - Metadata for the strategy, including a name which needs to be different from all other implemented strategies,
+    - A `StrategySpecification` structure summarizing all of the above, using `nothing` for missing optional values;
+3. Register your strategy in `backend/src/agents/strategies/Strategies.jl` by adding:
+    - An `include` line with the relative path to your new file,
+    - A call of `register_strategy(X)` where `X` is your `StrategySpecification` structure.

 ### Contribution Guidelines